 For the Asian martial arts, ki (chi) is the vital energy and activating life force inherent in all living things.
 As such, some masters actively cultivate the ability to channel and project this unseen energy.
 I do not advocate seeking this energy source.
-Rather, I describe this principle as "Follow Through," in which one's natural physical energy is mentally "extended" through each technique "all the way to infinity."
+Rather, I describe this principle as Follow Through, in which one's natural physical energy is mentally extended through each technique, "all the way to infinity."

 This principle is essential for breaking multiple un-spaced board stacks, because the kinetic energy of a strike dissipates as it is absorbed by each successive board.
-Follow Through helps to maintain enough speed to break the last board before the suspended bag begins to move.
+Follow Through helps maintain enough speed to break the last board before the suspended bag begins to move.

-Along with the Proper Bone Alignment and 1-2 Timing, the Follow Through principle is emphasized in many sporting movements that involve hitting, throwing, and kicking a ball.
+Along with the Proper Bone Alignment and 1-2 Timing, follow through is emphasized in sports that involve hitting, throwing, and kicking a ball.

-The flexible makiwara helps to develop Follow Through.
+The flexible makiwara helps develop Follow Through.